 Creative Drama Education - ATMTC offers creative drama courses for students ages 1 to 5 exploring the theatrical/dramatic arts.
 Each offering complements the State and National Fine Arts Standards of Learning.
 The program seeks to promote the development of social skills, cognitive skills, self-confidence, communication, cooperation, discipline and pride in each and every child.
 Visit Preschool Playlabs for more information.

 Student Productions, Showcases, Ensembles and Recitals – ATMTC offers students the experience of performing in fully produced student productions, ensemble showcases and recitals.
 These programs intensive performance and training opportunities provided by these programs are for exceptionally motivated and talented musical theater students.
-Student productions and ensembles of the ATMTC Academy complement the National and State Fine Arts Standards of Learning, providing challenging outlets for students to develop the skills necessary to be successful performers - including self-discipline, teamwork, problem solving, and self-confidence.
+Student productions and the Pre-Professional Program of the ATMTC Academy complement the National and State Fine Arts Standards of Learning, providing challenging outlets for students to develop the skills necessary to be successful performers - including self-discipline, teamwork, problem solving, and self-confidence.
 Visit Student Productions for more information.

 School Residencies – ATMTC offers residencies to benefit youth in after-school and school –time satellite arts programs.
 Students learn the creative process, teamwork and communication skills in an arts educational format taught by professional theater artists.
 A semester’s work culminates in the creation and performance based on the group’s shared life experiences.